LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/windows/index.md

 1. Install IIS
 1. Install .NET Core Hosting Runtime https://aka.ms/dotnetcore-3-1-windowshosting
+> [!WARNING]
+> The .NET Core Hosting Runtime should be installed after IIS, otherwise when running the website you may receive the error `500.19 (0x8007000d)`.
+> If this is your case, run the "Repair" option of the Hosting Runtime installer.
 1. Create folder for IIS site.
 Example: `C:\inetpub\Signer`
 1. Create folder for logs.
 Example: `C:\Logs`
 1. Create site on IIS